seo report from search console: looker studio template

 END

-The above formula searches for the brand “google data studio”.
+The above formula searches for the brand “looker studio”.
 It also takes into consideration any queries that may contain typos like ‘gogle’, ‘gooogle’.
 The formula can be customized to look for the brand ‘Data Sasi’ as below:

 CASE